QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ### scripts
 Torque provides the ability to execute custom code before the executing the Terraform module init and before the Terraform destroy process.
-Scripts allows to run CLI commands to make sure authentication and requirements are set prior to the Terraform execution at the sandbox initialization and destroy process.
+Scripts allows to run CLI commands to make sure authentication and requirements are set prior to the Terraform execution at the environment's initialization and destroy process.
 In the below example, authentication script is used to assume role to another AWS account prior to deploying workload into that account.

 ```yaml"